mac3k/SQL-data-academy-project/README.md

 #### Task 2 (Q2)
 First, I used the MIN and MAX functions to find the oldest and newest year in the data from the primary table.
 Next, I found out how much bread and milk (food codes 111301, 114201) employees can buy in 2006 and 2018 by each industry sector.
 I used the ROUND, AVG, and WHERE conditions and further commented on the results using CONCAT.
 Data from the primary table were used.
 #### Task 3 (Q3)
-In order to find out how prices evolved, it was necessary to JOIN the primary table on primarytable with the condition 'a.year = b.year + 1'.
+In order to find out how prices of food evolved, it was necessary to JOIN the primary table on primarytable with the condition 'a.year = b.year + 1'.
 I then calculated the percentage year-on-year difference as a new column 'yearly_pct_price_change' and selected other suitable columns.
 From this SELECT I created the view 'v_yearly_pct_price_change'.
 To find out the food category name with the lowest price change during the period (2006 - 2018) I used the created view and sorted the results by ascending according to avg_price_change.
 Data from the primary table were used.
 #### Task 4 (Q4)
 First it was necessary to prepare separate selections for prices and payroll.
 For (i) prices, I calculated the average price, used LEFT JOIN to join the primary table so that I could add the previous year's prices with the condition 'a.year = b.year + 1', and then calculated the average annual percentage change in the price of food.
 For payroll (ii), I had to calculate the average wage, using LEFT JOIN to join the primary table so that I could add the wages from the previous year with the condition 'a.year = b.year + 1' and further calculate the average annual percentage change in wages.
 I used LEFT JOIN to join selects (i) and (ii) based on a common year.
 From this I created a view 'v_food_prices_yearly_growth', which I further used to answer the question.
 Data from the primary table were used.